CrossGeeks/LinkedInClientPlugin/LinkedInClient/docs/GettingStarted.md

 ### Logout

-Here is an example on how to logout of the Google Client:
+Here is an example on how to logout of the LinkedIn Client:

 ```cs
     CrossLinkedInClient.Current.Logout();